janosh/thesis/thesis.typ

 The one commonality in all cases is that nodes naturally map onto entities of the modeled data and edges represent relationships and interactions between them, providing a highly versatile framework for inductive biases.

 #figure(
-  image("figs/intro/gnn-node-aggregation.svg", width: 90%),
+  include "figs/intro/gnn-node-aggregation.typ",
   caption: [
     Diagram of the node aggregation process common to all message-passing GNNs.
-    The top shows the information flow from other nodes to the target node $A$ from up to two hops away corresponding to a two-layer GNN.
+    It shows the information flow from other nodes to the target node $A$ from up to two hops away corresponding to a two-layer GNN.
-    The first layer aggregates information up to one hop away, i.e. from neighboring nodes $B$, $C$ and $D$ by combining the node states into a message function $U$ whose output is used to update node $A$'s state before it enters the next layer.
+    The first layer aggregates information from neighboring nodes $B$, $C$ and $D$ by combining the node states into a message function $U$ whose output is used to update node $A$'s state before it enters the next layer.
-    The second layer then aggregates (strongly attenuated) information up to two hops away including nodes $E$ and $F$.
-    The bottom shows aggregation trees for nodes $B$ to $F$, again for up to two hops away to illustrate the quickly growing receptive field of each node with layer count, especially in highly connected graphs.
+    The second layer then aggregates (attenuated) information up to two hops away including nodes $E$ and $F$, illustrating the quickly growing receptive field of each node with layer count, especially in highly connected graphs.
-    Adapted from @hamilton_graph_2020[p.~55] and @ying_graph_2018[fig.~1].
+    #link("https://github.com/janosh/diagrams/blob/-/assets/gnn-node-aggregation/gnn-node-aggregation.typ")[Diagram available on GitHub] @riebesell_diagrams_2022, adapted from @hamilton_graph_2020[p.~55].
   ],
 )<fig:gnn-node-aggregation>
 // Local atomic environment features can then be learned by imposing a radius cutoff and letting the embedding vectors of nodes and edges within each cutoff sphere participate in a message-passing operation that determines the central node's feature vector in the next graph convolution layer @frenkel_understanding_2023.